hiranpeiris/react-native-otp-auto-fill/README.md

 4H8FDxP/hbp

 ## Note
-Define the length od OTP.
+Define the length of OTP code.
 This is a must.

 eg: